epfl-ada/ada-2023-project-adadakadavra/readme.md

 in the United States although the English Wikipedia and Google are used worldwide.
 Will it be sufficient to carefully interpret our results, or should we look for a way to identifiy online trends in the US?
+- We are somewhat stretching the assumptions of the Causal Impact analysis (e.g. correlation), which is besides meant to be used with only one causal effect (and not several tweets for instance).
+Can we carry on this way or should we look for more elaborate models?